 -Honor system: I am not collecting fees in advance, but I expect you to let me know right away if you decide not to join the class, as I may have a waiting list

--If you are certain you want to take fencing this fall, the sooner you sign up, the better your chances of there being space and equipment for you.
+-If you are certain you want to take fencing this spring, the sooner you sign up, the better your chances of there being space and equipment for you.

 -All fees due at first class, NO refunds once classes start